Observing Double White Dwarfs with the Lunar GW Antenna: Generation of the synthetic population

-The solution comes from using the generated population as a $\delta$ function and convolve it with a chosen star formation history (SFH).
+The resulting population consists of a sample of binary systems, each with its evolutionary history over a 13.5 Gyr evolution time interval.
+This corresponds to a ``$\delta$-burst'', from which we obtain the simulated populations through a convolution with the respective star formation histories (SFH).

 For every $t$, $0<t<13.5$\,Gyr $\equiv t_0$, in the population a certain number of new systems are formed (systems/year); it is thus possible to define a formation rate $R_{\text{SFH}}(t) \in [0,1]$ by normalizing the SFH of the population at the value that it reached at the peak of star formation.
 For the time interval $(t, t+ \delta t)$ a fraction $R_{\text{SFH}}(t)$ of the whole \textsc{SeBa} population is sampled and the frequency is evaluated at the present time, namely at the time $\tilde{t}=t_0-t + \xi \cdot \delta t$ in the simulation.
 The parameter $\xi$ is drawn randomly from the interval $(-0.5, 0.5)$ for every system to account for a uniform distribution within the minimum period $\delta t$, and thus smoothing the $\delta$ functions into a continuous distribution.
 If the algorithm finds a system that for $\tilde{t}$ lies in the LGWA frequency band, the system is added to the convolved present population.
-In addition, let $M_s$ be the \textit{total simulation mass}, namely the sum of the masses of the stars at the time of formation ($\tilde{t}=0$); this characteristic mass is used in sec.~\ref{subsec:SFH} to correctly account for the various stellar populations within the Milky Way (MW). \footnote{This is the most reliable estimation of the convolved population mass, even if it does not represent the effective mass at the end of the evolution.
-Obtaining this second estimation would require the complete simulation of the entire population evolution, which is not reasonable considered the necessary computational cost.}
+In addition, let $M_s$ be the ``total simulation mass'', namely the sum of the masses of the stars at the time of formation ($\tilde{t}=0$); this characteristic mass is used in Sect.~\ref{subsec:SFH} to correctly account for the various stellar populations within the Milky Way (MW). \footnote{This is the most reliable estimation of the convolved population mass, even if it does not represent the effective mass at the end of the evolution.
+Obtaining this second estimation would require the complete simulation of the entire population evolution, which is not reasonable considered the necessary computational cost.} Further details and motivations for the use of this procedure are discussed in Appendix \ref{appendix:convolution}.